 I want to give a shout out to my friend Nina who gave me the idea of putting sweet potatoes in meatballs.
 Such a genius idea.
 Thank you Nina!

 If you like turkey meatballs, I have two other delicious turkey meatball recipes on Panning The Globe.
-Both are gluten free and healthy: Ottolenghi’s Turkey-Zucchini Meatballs and Turkey Falafel Meatballs (my own invention).
+Both are naturally gluten free, if that’s important to you: Ottolenghi’s Turkey-Zucchini Meatballs and Turkey Falafel Meatballs (my own invention.)